deis/workflow/src/installing-workflow/index.md

                                               # your cluster
 ```

+!!!
+Experimental
+	Workflow can also be installed now using the [Kubernetes Helm][helm].
+All the details that are needed for a production deployments like off-cluster storage, external registry etc., can be configured by passing an optional [values file][valuesfile] which overrides default values.

+    	$ helm repo add deis https://charts.deis.com/workflow  # add the workflow charts repo

+    	$ helm install deis/workflow --version=v2.7.0 --namespace=deis -f <optional values file>  # injects resources into your cluster

 Helm Classic will install a variety of Kubernetes resources in the `deis` namespace.
 Wait for the pods that Helm Classic launched to be ready.
 Monitor their status by running: